Mayflower Compact: Signers

 A list of 41 male passengers who signed the document was supplied by Bradford's nephew Nathaniel Morton in his 1669 New England's Memorial.
 Thomas Prince first numbered the names in his 1736 A Chronological History of New-England in the form of Annals.
 The original document has been lost, so Morton is the sole source for the signers.
 He probably had access to the original document, but he could not have known the actual order in which it was signed simply by inspecting it.
 Morton's arrangement of names might not have been the arrangement on the original document, and the names on the original may not have been arranged in any orderly fashion.
 Prince's numbers are based solely on Morton, as he himself stated.

 Morton's list of names was unnumbered and untitled in all six editions (1669–1855), although their order changed with successive editions.
 In his original 1669 edition, the names were placed on two successive pages forming six short columns, three per page.
 In subsequent editions, these six short columns were combined into three long columns on a single page in two different ways, producing two different orders in unnumbered lists of signers.
 The second (1721) and third (1772) editions changed the order of the first edition by combining the first and fourth columns into the first long column, and similarly for the other columns.
 The fifth (1826) and sixth (1855) editions returned the names to their original first edition order by combining the first and second short columns into the first long column, and similarly for the other columns.
 Prince numbered the names in their original 1669 Morton order.
 He added titles (Mr. or Capt.) to 11 names that were given those titles by William Bradford in the list of passengers at the end of his manuscript.

-The following list of signers is organized into the six short columns of Morton (1669) with the numbers and titles of Prince.
-The names are given their modern spelling according to Morison.
-Use the numbers for the order used by genealogists and half of unnumbered lists (Samuel Fuller will be the eighth name), but merge the half columns vertically into full columns for the order used by the other half of unnumbered lists (John Turner will be the eighth name).